Christian van Nieuwerburgh

-Christian van Nieuwerburgh (1971) is a UK-based executive coach, academic, consultant and author.
-He is Professor of Coaching and Positive Psychology at the University of East London (UEL) and Executive Director of Growth Coaching International, a Sydney-based global coach training provider for the education sector.
-As an author, he is best known for An Introduction to Coaching Skills: A Practical Guide, now in its third edition (2021).
-He has written or edited a number of key texts in his field: Coaching in Education: Getting Better Results for Students, Educators and Parents (2012), Coaching in Professional Contexts (2014), Coaching Educativo (with Andrea Giraldez Hayes, 2016), Coaching in Islamic Culture: The Principles and Practice of Ershad (with Raja’a Allaho, 2017), The Leader’s Guide to Coaching in Schools (with John Campbell, 2018) and Advanced Coaching Practice (with David Love, 2019).
+Christian van Nieuwerburgh (born 1971) is a British-based executive coach, academic, consultant and author.
+He is a Professor of Coaching and Positive Psychology at the University of East London (UEL) and Executive Director of Growth Coaching International, a Sydney-based global coach training provider for the education sector.

+As an author, van Nieuwerburgh is best known for An Introduction to Coaching Skills: A Practical Guide, now in its third edition (2021).
+He has written or edited a number of key texts in his field: Coaching in Education: Getting Better Results for Students, Educators and Parents (2012), Coaching in Professional Contexts (2014), Coaching Educativo (with Andrea Giraldez Hayes, 2016), Coaching in Islamic Culture: The Principles and Practice of Ershad (with Raja'a Allaho, 2017), The Leader's Guide to Coaching in Schools (with John Campbell, 2018) and Advanced Coaching Practice (with David Love, 2019).

 Biography

 Christian van Nieuwerburgh was born to a Japanese mother and a Belgian father in Beirut, Lebanon, in 1971, thereafter spending his formative years there.

 While living in Beirut, van Nieuwerburgh attended the American Community School and later completed a BA and MA in English literature at the American University of Beirut.
 At the time of his studies, he worked as an English Literature teacher at both secondary school and university level, took up jobs in journalism and translating and supported the family's Japanese restaurant business.
 Later on, he moved on to work in the sales and marketing industry.

 In 1997, van Nieuwerburgh moved to the United Kingdom with his wife and son to obtain a PhD in English from the University of Birmingham, where his thesis was titled "Representations of Politically Empowered Women on the Elizabethan Stage".
 While working on his PhD, he worked various jobs, including at Waterstones and the Royal Shakespeare Company.
 He completed his PhD in 2007.

 In 2012, he completed an MSc in psychology at the University of East London.